 Students must file an appeal to repeat a course if the course has been taken the maximum number of times and failed.
 The appeal must include information about why the student was not successful in the first attempts.
-This must include information to identify the reason for any missing assignments, for low attendance, or any reason being given for the student's lack of success in completing the course.
+This must include information and documentation to identify the reason for any missing assignments, for low attendance, or any reason being given for the student's lack of success in completing the course.
 Online and Adult Students will submit the appeal to their advisors who will submit the appeal to the Academic Appeals Committee for review.
-Traditional students will submit the appeal to the Academic Appeals Committee for review.
+Traditional students will submit the appeal to the Registrar's office who will submit the appeal to the Academic Appeals Committee for review.
 Failure to complete the course with minimum grade allowed may result in the student being unable to continue in their current degree.
 Approval to repeat course does not override the end of term Academic Standing earned by the student; the student must sit out a term if placed on Academic Suspension and if approved, may repeat the course in the next available term.
 The decision of the Academic Appeals Committee if final.
 The grade for both courses will appear on the permanent record.
 The forgiveness policy can be used one time per course.
 Repeating a course may influence a student's financial aid or sports eligibility.